How To Clean a Boat Hull In The WaterGuides

 If this isn't an issue, you can always just scrape any build up off.
 This is particularly useful for a build up of barnacles as they can be tricky to remove.

 A simple boat hull scraper is all you need to get started.
-Just like the one above in the photo, prices range from $20 -$40
+You can check the latest prices on Amazon and grab one.

 With this, you'll need some snorkeling gear to get in under the boat.
 Here's a video of someone cleaning their hull with a scraper.